Introduction

 Legal guidelines focus on protection, confidentiality, and non-retaliation.
 However, compliance alone does not guarantee trust.

-Trust is built when:
+Trust grows when:

 -

-Managers are trained to respond calmly
+Managers respond calmly and consistently

 -